 Learning how to write a bestseller isn’t as simple as making sure your book ticks a few boxes.
 Factors influencing sales (such as marketing and readership trends) count.
-Analyzing books that reached number one nonetheless gives useful insights.
-We analysed every New York Times No. 1 since 1950 and compiled the following tips:
+We analysed 747 #1 bestsellers from 1950 to share some insights into the anatomy of bestselling novels:

 First, a note on limitations